mbourgey/EBI_cancer_workshop_SNV/README.md

 # Extract BAM metrics
 Once your whole bam is generated, it's always a good thing to check the data again to see if everything makes sens.

+**Contamination and tumor/normal concordance**
+It tells you if your date are contaminated or if a mix-up had occured

 **Compute coverage**
 If you have data from a capture kit, you should see how well your targets worked